-You see, a GPS (Global Positioning System) device tells your location by using satellites to pinpoint its position on earth instead of cellphone triangulation.
-It also provides accurate directions and tracks how far you’ve gone, which makes them perfect for hiking trips!
+You see, a GPS (Global Positioning System) device tells your location by using satellites to pinpoint its position on Earth instead of cellphone triangulation.
+It also provides accurate directions and tracks how far you’ve gone, which makes it perfect for hiking trips!

-Do I Really Need a GPS Device on the Trail?
+Do I Need a GPS Device on the Trail?

-For the vast majority of hikers, the next question will be whether they even need a GPS device, frequently because they point to their phone as a “GPS” device.
+For most hikers, the next question will be whether they need a GPS device, frequently because they point to their phone as a “GPS” device.

-We will look at both phones and GPS below, hopefully, it will give you a more clear picture as to the fundamental differences within both devices and why having and paying for a GPD device on the trail is a smart cost.
+We will look at both phones and GPS below, hopefully, it will give you a clearer picture of the fundamental differences between both devices and why having and paying for a GPD device on the trail is a smart cost.

 Why Choose to Use Your Phone

-The cost is probably the first big factor to why thru-hikers choose to use their phone as their sole navigating device.
+The cost is probably the first big factor as to why thru-hikers use their phone as their sole navigating device.
 The phone you have to have and pay for already is already also a GPS unit, so there is no additional cost.

 This also allows you to cut down on the cables and additional power needs for another electronic device, or alternately carry a bigger battery to recharge your phone.

 Why Choose a Dedicated GPS Device

 First and foremost, this allows your phone to be your everything else device.
 On the trail, you will have access to information on the current and future weather, locations, and notifications of progress and similar can be done with these devices.